 Once your loan has defaulted, you can speak with the collection agency about settling your debt for less than the full amount due.
 A student loan settlement requires you to have a lump sum settlement amount available to close the loan with the collection agency.
 The basic principle of debt settlement is that you can pay less than the total amount owed to close the account.
 It’s tempting to think about intentionally defaulting on your student loan so you can pay less overall, but there are several consequences to defaulting on a loan and settling a loan.
 Do your research to determine how the consequences will affect your future personal finance plans before deciding whether to default on purpose so that you can settle your loan.

-Advantages Of Settling Your Student Loan Debt This Way
+Advantages of Settling Your Student Loan Debt

 For the average borrower who has a student loan in the $30,000 range, settling a defaulted student loan can save you thousands of dollars.
 You’ll need to make a lump sum payment to pay off the debt—so you’ll need thousands of dollars available whenever you’re ready to pursue a settlement.
 The actual amount you save will depend on the total amount of your student loan debt and whether your loan was public or private.